-One of the top field coaches in the nation, Lindsey Elliott begins her fifth season as head field hockey coach at the University of Mary Washington.
-If her first four years are any indication, the former Salisbury University All-American has the Eagles in prime position to remain one of the nation’s elite programs.
+One of the top field coaches in the nation, Lindsey Barbacow begins her seventh season as head field hockey coach at the University of Mary Washington.
+In her first six years, the former Salisbury University All-American has kept the Eagles in prime position to remain one of the nation’s elite programs.

 The 2012 National Field Hockey Coaches’ Association Region Coach of the Year, Elliott led UMW to a season for the ages in 2012, posting a 20-2 record and advancing to the NCAA Division III national championship semifinals in Geneva, N.Y.
 She also gained Capital Athletic Conference Coach of the Year honors after finishing with an undefeated league record en route to the league regular season and tournament titles.